hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-web-domain-stats-user admin acme.com

-The function removes authentication of statistics system.
+This function removes authentication of statistics system.
 If the script is called without naming a certain user, all users will be removed.
 After deleting all of them statistics will be accessible for view without an authentication.

 *******************************************************************